Additional Resources on Vanka and the Murals

 1. Adamic, Louis.
 "The Millvale Apparition."
 Harper's Monthly Magazine, 1 December 1937. pp.476-486

-You can find this article in: Periodical Archives Online
+You can find this article in: Periodicals Archive Online

 2. Adamic, Louis. " My Friend, Maxo Vanka," in My America, 1928-1938.
 New York: Harpers, 1938. pp.156-186.
 2nd Floor, Gumberg Library.
 Call number: E169.1 A14

-3. Holy Pittsburgh--St. Nicholas Church and its murals are discussed in a short segment in the WQED video entitled Holy Pittsburgh.
-This program is available on videocassette through the Carnegie Library of Pittsburgh and suburban municipal libraries.
-Click here to search the Carnegie Library of Pittsburgh catalog.
+3. Holy Pittsburgh--St. Nicholas Church and its murals are discussed in a short segment in the WQED video entitled Holy Pittsburgh, which is part of the TV station's Pittsburgh History Series.
+Release date:1989.
+The coverage of the Vanka murals starts at 43:08.

 Scholarly Journal Articles

 4. Brett, Edward.
 "A Monument to Catholic Social Justice: The Maxo Vanka Murals of St. Nicholas Croatian Church, Pittsburgh, Pennsylvania."
 American Catholic Studies, 122.1 (2001), pp.101-107.